subpop/insightsd/README.md

 Methods used to request collection execution and manage collection scheduling.

-* `Create` - registers a collection operation to be executed on the provided frequency.
+* `Enable` - registers a collection operation to be executed on the provided frequency.
 * `Show` - details about a current collection operation.
 * `Edit` - edit a collection operation.
-* `Delete` - deregisters a collection operation from the schedule.
+* `Disable` - deregisters a collection operation from the schedule.
 * `List` - get a list of scheduled collections.
 * `Collect` - trigger an ad-hoc collection execution.